-The dot shuttle service is currently suspended until further notice due to the COVID-19 pandemic.
+The dot shuttle service is currently running on a reduced capacity until further notice due to the COVID-19 pandemic.
 In addition, Savannah Belles Ferry Service is operating on a modified schedule.
 Ferry operating hours currently run from 7 a.m. to 10 p.m. seven days a week.

-On Tuesday, June 8, 2021, Chatham Area Transit will begin conducting training operations for the free downtown Dot shuttles, which have been suspended due to the COVID-19 pandemic.
+On June 21, Chatham Area Transit will resume operating the free downtown Dot shuttles, which have been suspended due to the COVID-19 pandemic.

 The Downtown loop has been rerouted and will stop at a new parking garage located in the Eastern Wharf mixed-use development east of the Downtown Historic District.
-In addition, the new route will primarily travel along Congress and Bryan streets and no longer use Liberty Street.
+In addition, the new route will primarily travel along Bryan and Congress streets and no longer use Liberty Street.

 The Forsyth route will remain unchanged, with shuttles traveling north along Drayton Street and south along Whitaker Street between Congress Street and Park Avenue.

 Dot passengers are required to wear masks, as mandated by the Transportation Security Administration.
 Passengers without a mask can request one from an operator.

 The Dot route map is attached and can be viewed online at https://www.catchacat.org/getting-around/ride-free-downtown/dot-express-shuttle/.